-Ignore all PYTHON environment variables, e.g. PYTHONPATH and PYTHONHOME, that might be set.
-New in version 2.2.
+Ignore all PYTHON\ environment variables, e.g.

+PYTHONPATH and PYTHONHOME, that might be set.

 When a script is passed as first argument or the -c option is used, enter interactive mode after executing the script or the command, even when sys.stdin does not appear to be a terminal.
+The

-The PYTHONSTARTUP file is not read.
+PYTHONSTARTUP file is not read.